tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 <img src="/img/60millionreserve.jpg" width="320" height="320" />

-I've decided to have Furuno-san, who participated in my Pure MIDI compilation released by TBKgao and who may love Pure MIDI even more than I do, join us!
+I’ve decided to have Furuno san, who participated in my Pure MIDI compilation released by TBKgao and who may love Pure MIDI even more than I do, join us!

 Of course, he will be performing a Pure MIDI set...!

 [twitter](https://twitter.com/kwc_in_BLUER)
 [soundcloud](https://soundcloud.com/kwcinbluer)
 [bandcamp](https://60millionreserve.bandcamp.com/)

+**Doc & Tommy Pedrini, thanks for helping with the translation!**